top of page

 This type of application usually covers:

-You don’t need to decide on things like window positions or building materials yet.
-Those can come later under “reserved matters”.
+You don’t have to decide on specifics like window positions or building materials at this point.
+Those details can come later under “reserved matters”.

-Outline permission is great if you want to test the waters but still keep things flexible.
-Maybe you’re planning a self-build in a conservation village in North Norfolk or want to make the most of a narrow plot in East Suffolk.
+Outline permission is great if you want to test the waters while keeping things flexible.
+Maybe you’re planning a self-build in a conservation village in North Norfolk or aiming to maximise a narrow plot in East Suffolk.
 This route allows you to confirm whether a home is likely to be supported before developing detailed architectural drawings.

-If you get outline permission, you’ll need to apply for reserved matters within three years.
-This is where you provide the full detail needed to get the green light to build.
+If you receive outline permission, you must apply for reserved matters within three years.
+This is where you provide the full details necessary to get the green light to build.

 3. Full Planning Permission: Time to Get Specific

-If you’ve got a clear idea of what you want to build and you’re ready to get started, then full planning permission is what you’ll need.
+If you have a clear idea of what you want to build and are ready to start, full planning permission is what you need.

 This application is much more detailed and includes:

-You’ll likely need to work with a local architectural designer, architectural technologist or architect to pull these together.
+Typically, you’ll need to work with a local architectural designer, architectural technologist, or architect to pull these materials together.

-Full planning permission is essential if you’re confident in your design and ready to move forward.
-It’s beneficial in locations where detail matters, such as near the Broads National Park, along the Suffolk Coast, or in market towns with stricter design rules.
+Full planning permission is essential if you're confident in your design and ready to progress.
+It is particularly beneficial in locations where detail matters, such as near the Broads National Park, along the Suffolk Coast, or in market towns with stricter design rules.

-It’s also required if you're changing the use of a building, for example, converting a barn under Class Q regulations (a separate topic) or replacing an existing dwelling, which we’ll cover next.
+It’s also required if you're changing the use of a building.
+This includes, for example, converting a barn under Class Q regulations or replacing an existing dwelling.

 Once granted, you normally have three years to begin construction.

-4. Replacement Dwellings: A New Home, Same Plot
+4. Replacement Dwellings: A New Home on the Same Plot

 Sometimes the best way to build a new home is to start with an old one.
-In planning terms, a replacement dwelling is when you knock down an existing house and build a new one in its place.
+In planning terms, a replacement dwelling refers to knocking down an existing house and constructing a new one in its place.

-In many parts of Norfolk and Suffolk, it’s easier to gain approval for a replacement home than a brand-new one on undeveloped land.
-This is because there’s already a precedent for a home on the site.
+In many areas of Norfolk and Suffolk, obtaining approval for a replacement home is often easier than for a new one on undeveloped land.
+This is because there is already a precedent for a home on that site.

-You also avoid some of the trickier countryside development rules if your replacement is similar in scale and location.
+You can also avoid some of the tricky countryside development rules if your replacement is similar in scale and location to the original structure.

 Councils usually expect:

-If you’ve found a tired 1950s bungalow near Diss or a damp cottage outside Woodbridge, this could be a great way to build something modern, efficient, and perfectly suited to you.
+If you’ve found a tired 1950s bungalow near Diss or a damp cottage outside Woodbridge, this could be a great opportunity to build something modern, efficient, and perfectly suited to your needs.

 Helpful Tips for Planning in Norfolk and Suffolk

-Getting professional advice on the feasibility of a plot first will ensure you can make efficient steps forward
+1. Seek Professional Advice: Getting professional advice on the feasibility of a plot first will help you move forward efficiently.

-Most councils offer pre-application advice.
-Getting early feedback is worth the small fee, especially if you’re in a conservation area or close to protected countryside.
+2. Pre-Application Advice: Most councils offer pre-application advice.
+Early feedback is worth the small fee, especially in conservation areas or near protected countryside.

-Homes that fit well with their surroundings are more likely to gain approval.
-This doesn’t mean copying old styles, but thoughtful use of local materials and proportions helps a lot.
+3. Design Integration: Homes that align well with their surroundings are more likely to gain approval.
+This doesn’t mean mimicking old styles, but incorporating local materials and proportions can significantly help.

-Planning departments are increasingly encouraging eco-friendly homes with low energy use, good insulation, and renewable technologies.
+4. Eco-Friendly Homes: Planning departments increasingly encourage eco-friendly homes with low energy use, good insulation, and renewable technologies.

-Planning fees, surveys, reports (like ecology or drainage), and professional drawings all cost money.
-Make sure you’ve included them in your budget.
-Want to know more about your self build costs look at our indepth article on costs to learn more.
+5. Budget for Costs: Planning fees, surveys, reports (like ecology or drainage), and professional drawings can add up.
+Ensure you’ve accounted for them in your budget.
+If you’re interested in learning more about your self build costs, check out our in-depth article on costs.

-Self-building in Norfolk or Suffolk offers a chance to create a home that’s tailored to your life and location.
-From barn conversions in the countryside to clever new builds in towns and villages, it’s a chance to design with care, live sustainably, and make the most of a beautiful part of the country.
+Creating a self-built home in Norfolk or Suffolk offers a distinctive opportunity to design a place that meets your lifestyle and complements your surroundings.
+From barn conversions in the countryside to innovative new builds in towns and villages, it allows you to live sustainably and thoughtfully.

-Planning permission might sound complicated, but with the right knowledge and the right support, it’s simply a step-by-step process.
-Start small, get advice, and take your time.
+Planning permission may seem challenging, but with the right knowledge and support, it becomes a manageable step-by-step process.
+Start small, seek advice, and take your time.

-If you’re thinking about a self-build and want help understanding the local rules, preparing your application, or designing a home that will get approved, feel free to reach out.
+If you’re considering a self-build and want help navigating local rules, preparing your application, or designing an approved home, feel free to reach out.

-We’re always happy to chat about what’s possible in your patch of Norfolk or Suffolk.
+We’re always happy to discuss what’s possible in your area of Norfolk or Suffolk.

 How long does it take to get planning permission?